saif-ellafi/play-by-the-writing/README.md

 ### by JeansenVaars

-Play by the writing is a small application powered by [Espanso](https://espanso.org/) that enables rolling dice, random tables and playing solo RPG systems directly when writing with your keyboard.
+Play by the writing is a small application powered by [Espanso](https://espanso.org/) that enables rolling dice, random tables, and playing solo RPG systems directly when writing with your keyboard.
 Just write down the magic keywords (listed below), and they will be replaced with the result of such command, wherever you are typing from.

 To put it in plain words, for example, when you write down the command “:qq” (a yes/no oracle), an answer text like